Advantages and disadvantages of web app development

 - You will have to spend the money you intended to save developing the application in improving your website.
 It’s of no use to make a web app if you don’t adapt your website in a way it can be shown with quality on any device.
 Let’s keep in mind that the updates are done on your website and not on your web app.

 - If your website undergoes any kind of issue, your application will be in trouble too.
 Don’t assume that your web app will work perfectly if you don’t have a quality corporate website.
 For example, if the website’s URL takes some time to load or if uncomfortable ‘cookies’ show up when entering the website, accessing it through the application will entail the same issues.
-The problem is not inherent of your web app.
+The problem is not inherent to your web app.
 It’s rather located in the website’s development.

 - An Internet connection will be an absolute must to run it.
 Otherwise, you will not be able to browse the website and the web app will be of no use to you.